oyama/pico-w-usb-failures/README.md

 ## Results

 Firmware from this repository monitors the USB connection status of Pico and Pico W and continuously reports the USB connection status to the UART every second.
-To observe the UART output under battery power, use the [Raspberry Pi Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html) to monitor the UART.
+To observe the UART output under battery power, use the _Raspberry Pi Debug Probe_[^6] to monitor the UART.
 For the Pico, when connected to the host PC, the status changes as follows:
 ```
 Waiting for USB connection